200 Hour Yoga Teacher Training in Rishikesh

 Daily morning class of Asanas to strengthen the body, tone muscles and improve flexibility with step by step guidance to a save practice.
 Learn how to sequence your class harmoniously including many variations, so that the students will be able to teach beginners, intermediate and advanced practitioners.

 Daily afternoon practice of Alignment introduces various adjustment techniques of all the Asanas practiced in the morning classes.
 The students will learn how to adjust beginners, intermediates and advanced practitioners safely and learn how to protect the body while Asana practices.

 There will be a total of approximately 82 Asanas taught in the 200 hrs training by Yoga master Vijay Ji.
 The main style of the course is Hatha Vinyasa Flow, which is a gentle yet energizing flow, a combination of both Hatha and Vinyasa Yoga.

-There are many elements of Iyengar Yoga integrated, so that students can learn how to use block, belt, and pillow to go deeper in their practice and to learn new variations.
+There are many elements of Iyengar Yoga integrated so that students can learn how to use block, belt, and pillow to go deeper into their practice and to learn new variations.

 The list of total Asanas you can see below:

 2. Pincha Myurasana